heritage arts glass project

 Glass Stained

-Apply lessons learned from the history of stained glass in America to the design and execution of your own pieces.
-Includes pattern making, knowledge of glass types and properties, cutting and polishing techniques, and use of copper foil/lead solder to complete several projects.
-Multiple sections, beginning-advanced.
+Understand the process of designing and safely executing stained glass projects by using a variety of glass, tools and techniques.
+Includes using patterns, learning types of glass and their properties, cutting and polishing techniques, and use of copper foil/lead solder to complete several projects.
+Multiple sections, all levels welcome.
 Class meets in Room 106.
-Instructor(s) Deborah Appleby and Jane Freach.
+Instructors Debbie Appleby, Jane Freach, Carol Kelly.

 Jewelry